NorskRegnesentral/skchange/docs/source/developer_guide/setup.rst

    - Python (ms-python.python): Official Python extension for easily working with Python code.
    - Ruff (charliermarsh.ruff): A fast Python linter and code formatter.
-     This will help you adhere to the code style requirements enforced by ``pre-commit``.
+     This will help you adhere to the code style requirements enforced by pre-commit.

 3. Make sure to select the created virtual environment as the `interpreter <https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment>`_ in VS Code.